Generic name: chenodiol (chenodeoxycholic acid) [ KEE-noe-DYE-ol ]

 Chenodal is usually given for no longer than 2 years.

 Use Chenodal regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

 It may take up to 12 months before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after 6 months of treatment.

-To be sure this medication is not causing harmful effects, your liver function will need to be checked with frequent blood tests.
+While using Chenodal, you may need frequent blood tests.
 You may also need an occasional ultrasound or x-ray examination of your gallbladder.
-Visit your doctor regularly.

-Chenodiol is only part of a complete program of treatment that may also include weight control and a special diet.
-It is very important to follow the diet plan created for you by your doctor or nutrition counselor.
-You should become very familiar with the list of foods you must avoid to help control your condition.
+Chenodal is only part of a complete program of treatment that may also include weight control and a special diet.
+Follow the diet plan created for you by your doctor or nutrition counselor.
+Get familiar with the list of foods you must avoid to help control your condition.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Even with treatment, there is a chance that your gallstones may return within 5 years.
 Talk to your doctor about your specific risk.
 Chenodal will not prevent gallstones from occurring.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.